OutdatedVersion/ubiquiti-port-forwarding-tool/README.md

 have any way to forward traffic to them.
 Since publicly exposing and handing out credentials to people didn't seem like a great idea this bridges that gap.

+Works on only the `default` network

 ## TODO

 - Forward a new port
   - API research ✅ (see unifi.ts)
   - Mock up ✅
+  - First pass ✅
+  - Error handling
 - Remove an existing forward
   - API research ✅ (see unifi.ts)
   - Mock up ❓ IDK there's a button at least